-Currently, Flux and Armis use the Torque (PBS) resource manager and the Moab scheduling system; when completed, Great Lakes and Lighthouse will use the Slurm scheduler and resource manager, which will enhance the performance and reliability of the new resources.
+Currently, Flux and Armis use the Torque (PBS) resource manager and the Moab scheduling system; when completed, the Great Lakes cluster and Lighthouse will use the Slurm scheduler and resource manager, which will enhance the performance and reliability of the new resources.
 Armis will transition from Torque to Slurm in early 2019.

 The Beta test cluster is available to all Flux users, who can login via ssh at ‘beta.arc-ts.umich.edu’.
 Beta has its own /home directory, so users will need to create or transfer any files they need, via scp/sftp or Globus.